-NTP is a standard for synchronising clocks in computer systems via packet-based communication networks.
-For special applications a NON standard setting can be configured.
+NTP is a protocol for synchronising clocks of computer systems over packet-switched data networks.
+For special applications the NTP time base of the Time Server 8030NTS/M can be configured to local and standard time via the base system.

-For activation of this special NTP setting, the customer's approval shown in the WebGUI needed to be declared by checking the field "I agree".
+For activation of this special NTP output, the customer's approval shown in the WebGUI needed to be declared by checking the field "I agree".

-7.3.3.5.1 Suppression of unspecified NTP Outputs
+7.3.3.5.1 Suppression of unspecified NTP outputs (Block Output when Stratum Unspecified)

-Unspecified NTP outputs that e.g. are generated by NTP at a restart are suppressed when this function is enabled.
+Unspecified NTP outputs that e.g. are generated by NTP at re-start, are suppressed when this function is activated.